FPGA-Research-Manchester/FABulous/docs/source/fabric_definition.rst

   In this example, the CPU interface is located at the west border of the fabric.
 The fabric provides three slots, each being two CLB columns wide.
 The operands are routed into the fabric using double wires (so, each slot receives the operands at exactly the same position, which makes modules relocatable among the slots).
 The results are routed to the CPU using nested hex wires (again resulting in a homogeneous routing scheme that enables module relocation).
 The CPU therefore has access to the results of each slot and will multiplex results into the register file in case a custom instruction requires it to do so.
 For simplicity, the figure does not show the west termination tiles, which simply connect the internal routing wires to the top-level fabric wrapper that, in turn, is used to connect to the CPU.
   In summary, the example shows how a termination tile can be used to provide more complex interface blocks and all this can be easily modelled and implemented with FABulous.

-  .. note::  The ``destination_name`` is refering to the port name used at the destination tile.
+  .. note::  The ``destination_name`` is referring to the port name used at the destination tile.
 FABulous will throw an error if the destination tile does not provide that port name.

   Aside from ``BEGIN`` and ``END``, there also exist ``MID`` ports, which can be used for wires spanning more than two tiles.
   Although they route over two tiles, they also have a tap on the middle tile.